 At 2muchcoffee, we believe that the best way to create a product is by starting with the MVP.
 Delivering an minimum viable product for your app’s first release does NOT mean releasing an ugly, nonfunctional product that has been hacked together without much thought.
 Rather, it means you are releasing a lean product that solves the customer problem, using proven best design practices, while allowing yourself the room to make gradual changes to design and features based on real user feedback down the road.

 The MVP will allow you to validate your idea with a small subset of your market and then expand.
 Whilst you can certainly expect potential changes along the way as you learn, the core problem and value proposition should stay omnipresent in your mind and approach to your product.
 You’re better off releasing an imperfect product to market, as the learnings from your user-base will yield more long-term value to the direction of your product.

 We hope that now you had more clear understanding of MVP.
 The minimum viable product is a must-have approach if you want to build a truly successful business.
-Starting with MVP will reduce risks, help the foundr to be more adaptable to changes and most importantly build a product that will more likely succees in the market since the product will provide such a neede value to the users.
+Starting with MVP will reduce risks, help the founder to be more adaptable to changes, and most importantly build a product that will more likely succeed in the market since the product will provide such a needed value to the users.